hergla/bash_cdstore/README.md

 # Build:

 Building the binary and installing it, is a simple as that.
+Or just use the Makefile.

 ```
 gcc -o cdstore cdstore.c -l sqlite3